hollyritch/autogato/README.md

 # 2. Installation and Setup

-Prior to usage, setup a new conda environment with Python 3 (presumably >=3.12) and install the following packages:
+Prior to usage, setup a new conda environment with Python 3 (3.12, 3.13 work fine) and install the following packages:

 - SymPy
 - NumPy